Public transport in Australia

 The trains, buses, trams and ferries are modern and comfortable (mostly air-conditioned).
 The stations and terminals are looked after and monitored with 24-hour CCTV.
 Uniformed and plain-clothed security guards patrol stations and terminals and at times, also ride on the vehicles to ensure the safety of all.

-Hygiene is essential and public transport operators in Australia must follow strict hygiene measures to ensure the health and safety of passengers at all times.
+Hygiene is essential and operators of public transport in Australia must follow strict hygiene measures to ensure the health and safety of passengers at all times.
 This includes cleaning and sanitising all surfaces regularly.
 Passengers are advised to practice good hygiene and maintain physical distancing whenever possible when using public transport to limit the spread of disease.

 Smartphone apps to help use public transport